THE CANON

 Objective: To analyze the collision with physical and social reality.

 The Concept: The Poly-Crisis.
-We are no longer facing single problems; we are facing a tangle of feedback loops where solving one problem worsens another.
+We are facing a tangle of feedback loops where solving one problem worsens another.

 The Concept: Degrowth.
-Infinite growth on a finite planet is physics-denial.
-We must plan a democratic downscaling of production to get back inside planetary boundaries.
+Infinite growth on a finite planet is madness.
+We must plan a democratic downscaling of production.

 PHASE IV: THE MORAL ARCHITECTURE (The Soul)